Bhargavi182003/Amazon_sales_analysis/README.md

 Quantity Sold
 Region / Country

-⚠️ Dataset is used strictly for educational and portfolio purposes.
+⚠️ The dataset is used strictly for educational and portfolio purposes.

 📊 Key KPIs